Doctoral Program in Health Professions Education

 Program Faculty and Areas of Research

-Broadly speaking, CFE medical education research faculty focus on several key areas with attention to how this research aligns to improving education at UCSF and beyond.
+Broadly speaking, CFE medical education research faculty focus on several key areas with attention to how this research aligns with improving education at UCSF and beyond.
 These key areas will evolve as we collaborate with other researchers at UCSF, regionally, nationally, and internationally.
 However, each faculty member has specific research interests and expertise.

 |Leslie Floren, PharmD, MA||Bioengineering and Therapeutic Sciences, UCSF School of Pharmacy||2015|